kmilo7204/Finding_Lane_Lines_Advanced/README.md

 </p>

 ### Bird's Eye View
-The next step of this approach is the Bird's eye transformation of the Binary Image.
+The next step of this approach was the Bird's eye transformation of the Binary Image.
 In this section the image is warped so we can see a section of our interest (ROI) of the original image from above.
 The main reason to perform this transformation is that having an image seen from above will allow the algorithm to fit a curve on the lane pixels as they are projected on a 2D plane.

 See cell `9` for code and cell `10` for results.